GSA/ficam-federation/_design/06_federation_protocols.md

 Kerberos supports authentication of a subscriber over an untrusted, shared local network using one or more IdPs.
 The Kerberos Network Authentication Service [RFC 4120] was designed to provide strong authentication for client/server applications using symmetric-key cryptography on a local, shared network.
 Extensions to Kerberos can support the use of public key cryptography for selected steps of the protocol.
 Kerberos also supports confidentiality and integrity protection of session data between the subscriber and the RP.
 Even though Kerberos uses assertions, it was designed for use on shared networks and, therefore, is not truly a federation protocol.

+## Federal PKI (FPKI)

+A core component of the Federal Trust Framework, FPKI provides a common, government-wide infrastructure (e.g., policies, processes, server platforms, software, and workstations) for the purpose of administering digital certificates and public-private key pairs, including the ability to issue, maintain, and revoke public key certificates.